Gallopsled/pwntools/README.md

 However, some of the features (assembling/disassembling foreign architectures) require non-Python dependencies.
 For more information, see the [complete installation instructions here](https://docs.pwntools.com/en/stable/install.html).

-There is minimal support on 64-bit Windows, run the following installation wrapper script
+There is experimental support on 64-bit Windows, run the following installation wrapper script

 powershell -exec bypass .\preinstall_win.ps1